 When the UE is scheduled to transmit a PUSCH with no transport block and with a CSI report(s) by a 'CSI request' field on a DCI, the 'Time domain resource assignment' field value m of the DCI provides a row index m + 1 to the allocated table as defined in Clause 6.1.2.1.1.
 The indexed row defines the start and length indicator SLIV, or directly the start symbol S and the allocation length L, and the PUSCH mapping type to be applied in the PUSCH transmission and the K2 value is determined as , where are the corresponding list entries of the higher layer parameter

-- reportSlotOffsetListDCI-0-2, if PUSCH is scheduled by DCI format 0_2 and reportSlotOffsetListDCI-0-2 is configured;
+- reportSlotOffsetListDCI-0-2 or reportSlotOffsetListDCI-0-2-r17, if PUSCH is scheduled by DCI format 0_2 and reportSlotOffsetListDCI-0-2 or reportSlotOffsetListDCI-0-2-r17 is configured;

-- reportSlotOffsetListDCI-0-1, if PUSCH is scheduled by DCI format 0_1 and reportSlotOffsetListDCI-0-1 is configured;
+- reportSlotOffsetListDCI-0-1 or reportSlotOffsetListDCI-0-1-r17, if PUSCH is scheduled by DCI format 0_1 and reportSlotOffsetListDCI-0-1 or reportSlotOffsetListDCI-0-1-r17is configured;

-- reportSlotOffsetList, otherwise;
+- reportSlotOffsetList or reportSlotOffsetList-r17, otherwise;

 in CSI-ReportConfig for the triggered CSI Reporting Settings and is the (m+1)th entry of .